Air Quality Management

 Dulwich College Beijing tracks air quality throughout the day by reference to our own AQI monitor, the live Air Quality Index (AQI) feed from the US Embassy in Chaoyang, District, and the Shunyi reading on this site.
 The reading on our own monitor determines our response.
-Our Early Years and Junior School response to the AQI is slightly more restrictive than that for Senior School because medical evidence indicates that very young children are more vulnerable to the effects of particulate pollution than older children and adults.
-When the AQI is over 200, all Early Years and Junior School students will be kept indoors.
+When the AQI is over 200, all students will be kept indoors.
 Where the AQI is between 150 and 199, consideration will be given to allowing the children a shortened period of outdoor play, not to exceed 15 minutes for Early Years and 20 minutes for Junior School and Senior School.
-Thresholds for students with respiratory problems are 150 for Early Years and Junior School, and 200 for Senior School.
-It is therefore absolutely crucial that parents inform the classroom teacher or form tutor if their children have respiratory problems, and that parents reiterate these thresholds with their children.
+Thresholds for students with respiratory problems are 150.
+If the children have respiratory problems as advised by the medical practitioner, their parents should inform the classroom teacher or form tutor of the doctor’s advice.
 Readings are taken at least 3 times every day around our campuses and the information supplied to the leadership teams in each school, in order that decisions can be made informed by current circumstances.

 AQI Outdoor Activity Policy

 0-149 Normal Outdoor Activities

 150-199 EY outdoor activities reduced to 15 minutes, JS outdoor activities reduced to 20 minutes

 200+ All outdoor activities suspended